mikemeyer186/baby-tools-shop/README.md

 This section will cover some hot tips when trying to interacting with this repository:

 -   Settings & Configuration for Django can be found in `babyshop_app/babyshop/settings.py`
 -   Routing: Routing information, such as available routes can be found from any `urls.py` file in `babyshop_app` and corresponding subdirectories

 </br>

-## Full Configuration and usage
+## Full Configuration

 ### Getting the webshop running on local machine